ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - A tenant is a representation of an organization
 - A tenant is typically separated from other tenants and has its own identity.
 - Each Microsoft 365, Office 365, Azure, and Dynamics CRM Online tenant is automatically an Azure AD tenant.
+- Azure Tenant is a dedicated and trusted instance of Azure Active Directory that's automatically created when your organization signs up for a Microsoft cloud service subscription.

 services Azure AD provide:
 - Authentication